KxSystems/docs/docs/license/aws.md

 5.  _Usage Restrictions_ You undertake that:

-    1.  your access to the Kdb+ Software is solely for you.
-You will not allow or permit another individual or entity to have any right to access or use the Kdb+ Software on your behalf; and, in the event of any such unauthorized access or use, you shall promptly notify KX.
+    1.  your access to the kdb+ Software is solely for you.
+You will not allow or permit another individual or entity to have any right to access or use the kdb+ Software on your behalf; and, in the event of any such unauthorized access or use, you shall promptly notify KX.
-    1. In the event that you develop an application or program, utilizing Kdb+ Software, you will not
+    1. In the event that you develop an application or program, utilizing kdb+ Software, you will not

-        1.  attempt to host that application or program for any third party unless you have a separate license directly with KX for the Kdb+ Software which permits software hosting services
+        1.  attempt to host that application or program for any third party unless you have a separate license directly with KX for the kdb+ Software which permits software hosting services
         1.  attempt to host that application or program on AWS for any third party or permit that third party to remotely access the functionality of the application or program
-        1.  the Kdb+
+        1.  the kdb+
             Software may only be used for User’s internal business purposes.
-            You may not grant third parties direct access to the Kdb+Software.
+            You may not grant third parties direct access to the kdb+Software.

-6.  _Modifications to Kdb+ Software_
+6.  _Modifications to kdb+ Software_
-    You will not attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Kdb+ Software.
-You agree and acknowledge that the Kdb+ Software is proprietary and contains confidential and valuable Intellectual Property of KX, which you agree to safeguard as provided for under section 9, Confidential Information, below.
+    You will not attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the kdb+ Software.
+You agree and acknowledge that the kdb+ Software is proprietary and contains confidential and valuable Intellectual Property of KX, which you agree to safeguard as provided for under section 9, Confidential Information, below.

-7.  _Transfer of the Kdb+ Software_
+7.  _Transfer of the kdb+ Software_
-    The Kdb+ Software is only permitted to be accessed by you via AWS.
-You will not attempt to transfer, copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Kdb+ Software (in whole or in part) and/or documentation (as applicable) in any form or media or by any means.
+    The kdb+ Software is only permitted to be accessed by you via AWS.
+You will not attempt to transfer, copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the kdb+ Software (in whole or in part) and/or documentation (as applicable) in any form or media or by any means.

 ## 4. Key files and updates

 8.  _Key Files_
     KX shall deliver a
-    key file that permits the User to access the Kdb+ Software in AWS only.
+    key file that permits the User to access the kdb+ Software in AWS only.
 The key file will stop functioning upon the earlier of

     1.  in the event you delay or are delinquent in the payment of the fees to AWS
     2.  termination of the Agreement
-    3.  you are no longer an authorized user of the Kdb+ Software.
-The key file for the Kdb+ Software permits you to access the Kdb+ Software solely via AWS only.
+    3.  you are no longer an authorized user of the kdb+ Software.
+The key file for the kdb+ Software permits you to access the kdb+ Software solely via AWS only.

-9.  _Access to the Kdb+ Software_
+9.  _Access to the kdb+ Software_
-    Prior to access being provided to the Kdb+ Software, certain information will be reported to KX as detailed in the Schedule to this Agreement this confirms that you are licensed to use the Kdb+ Software.
+    Prior to access being provided to the kdb+ Software, certain information will be reported to KX as detailed in the Schedule to this Agreement this confirms that you are licensed to use the kdb+ Software.
 You will not attempt to interfere, delay or in any way restrict the reporting to the KX server.
-If the license-manager software determines that the Kdb+ Software is not authorized the license manager software will halt the Kdb+
+If the license-manager software determines that the kdb+ Software is not authorized the license manager software will halt the kdb+
     Software.

 10. _Updates_ Upon KX’s commercial
-    release of an update or a modified version of the Kdb+ Software which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), KX will make the Update available to you
+    release of an update or a modified version of the kdb+ Software which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), KX will make the Update available to you